-Removing The Heat Sink and Processor
+Removing the Heat Sink and Processor

-- 1. Follow the procedures in Before Working Inside Your Computer. - 2.
-Remove the cover. - 3.
-Disconnect the heat-sink assembly cable from the system board.
+- 1. Follow the procedures in Before Working Inside Your Computer.

+- 2. Remove the cover.

+- 3. Remove the front bezel.

+- 4. Remove the drive cage.

+- 5. Disconnect the heat-sink assembly cable from the system board.